sea-monkeys/WASImancer/README.md

 Think of **WASImancer** as a bridge between the MCP ecosystem and the vast possibilities of WebAssembly, allowing developers to write plugins in their preferred language while maintaining high performance and security.

+## Authentication and Admin tokens

+WASImancer needs two tokens, and you can set these two tokens with environment variables:

+1. A **bearer authentication token** to protect the SSE endpoints (the communications between the MCP Client and the MCP Server), use `WASIMANCER_AUTHENTICATION_TOKEN=mcp-is-the-way`
+2. A **bearer admin token** to protect the prompts, ressources and tools management endpoints (eg: uploading a new tool, removing a resource...), use `WASIMANCER_ADMIN_TOKEN=wasimancer-rocks`

+> ✋ If you don't set these tokens, the server will generate them for you at evry start (Look at the logs).
+You can use them to test the server, but you should set your own tokens for production.

 ## Start WASImancer

 ```bash